Leonardo (Teenage Mutant Ninja Turtles)

-Leonardo, or Leo for short, is a superhero appearing in Teenage Mutant Ninja Turtles comics and related media, and created by American comic book artists Kevin Eastman and Peter Laird.
-He is one of the four central characters of the franchise, along with his brothers, Donatello, Raphael and Michelangelo.
+Leonardo, commonly nicknamed Leo, is a superhero appearing in Teenage Mutant Ninja Turtles comics and related media, and created by American comic book artists Kevin Eastman and Peter Laird.
+He is one of the main characters of the franchise, along with his brothers, Donatello, Raphael, and Michelangelo.
+Leonardo is often depicted as the leader and strategist of the turtles.

-Often depicted wearing a blue bandanna, his signature weapons are two katana.
-In all iterations, Leo is the leader of his brothers.
-He's traditionally portrayed as the eldest, most mature and disciplined of the Turtles.
-These two concepts have been altered in one of the most recent versions of the franchise, with Raphael being the eldest and taking the role as leader, while Leonardo has been altered to being less serious, more laidback, charming, sardonic, and having a joke-cracking personality.
-However, he does eventually take the role as leader from Raphael as he learns how to be more responsible.
-Like his brothers, he is named after an Italian Renaissance artist, in this case, Leonardo da Vinci.
+Often shown wearing an ocean blue bandana, his signature weapons are a pair of swords (named katanas in many versions of the series).
+He is traditionally portrayed as the most mature and disciplined of the Turtles, displaying a stoic demeanor and a strong sense of responsibility.
+Like his brothers, he is named after an Italian Renaissance artist, in this case Leonardo da Vinci.
 In the original comics, all four of the Turtles wear red masks, but for the creators to tell them apart, he was written and redrawn to have an ocean-blue mask.